iblh/hexo-theme-material/_posts/2013-10-16-centos-python-modwsgi.md

 ---
 layout: post
-title: How to install python 2.7.x on a CentOS 6 and compiling mod_wsgi against Python 2.7.x
+title: Python 2.7.x and mos_wsgi on a CentOS 6
 author: iocast
-excerpt:
+excerpt: Read how to install Python 2.7.x on CentOS 6 and compile ```mod_wsgi``` against Python 2.7.x.
 categories: blog
 tags:
 - centos